Yann21/devops-artefacts/README.md

 Vagrant normally takes care of collisions.
 Were it to fail in this regard:
 1. Check for open ports on your machine:\
 `~# nmap localhost`
-2. Adapt the ports in Vagrantfile accordingly.
+2. Adapt the ports in the Vagrantfile accordingly.
 For example:
 ```
 - 8080:8080
 + 8081:8080